Marie-José Chombart de Lauwe: Resistance in Brittany, 1940-1942

-In the fall of 1941, she began studying medicine in at the university in Rennes and obtained an Ausweis (pass) which allowed her to travel in a prohibited area towards the coast to see her parents.
+In the fall of 1941, she began studying medicine at the university in Rennes and obtained an Ausweis (pass) which allowed her to travel in a prohibited area towards the coast to see her parents.
 She slipped crucial information into her anatomy notebooks and was able to deliver it, thanks to her pass.
-She was part of ‘the Bande à Sidonie’ (a resistance network with units in Tréguier, Lannion, Perros-Guirec and Paimpol).
+She was part of the 'Bande à Sidonie,' (a resistance network with units in Tréguier, Lannion, Perros-Guirec and Paimpol).
 The group was led by Jean-Baptiste Legeay, a priest and teacher.
-The group was created by her mother and then integrated into the ‘Georges France 31’ network linked to the British Intelligence Service.
+The group was created by her mother and then integrated into the 'Georges France 31' network linked to British intelligence.
 The group provided aid to downed British aviators trying to escape to Great Britain and in the transmission to London of information on Germany's coastal defences.